vipulnaik/donations/dedup-donees/README.md

     "Control Initiative, GiveDirectly, GiveWell, Giving What We Can)" \
     >> blacklist.txt
-echo "Multiple organizations (primarily GiveWell)" >> blacklist.txt
+echo "Multiple organizations (primarily GiveWell)" >> blacklist.txt echo "Research Center for Eco-environmental Sciences (RCEES)," \
+    "Chinese Academy of Sciences (CAS); and Chinese Committee for" \
+    "SCOPE (Scientific Committee on Problems of the Environment)" \
+    >> blacklist.txt

 # This step is optional.
 It allows you to specify a list of orgs for which to
 # output SQL insert statements.
 This way, you can only output for a subset of